 Pest control work can often vary in how long it will take.
 Some jobs are short while others are lengthy, and having a timeline in place is something that can most certainly benefit you in numerous areas.

-The most significant benefit to having a timeline in the contract is keeping all parties involved on the same page with the work timeline.
+The most significant benefit of having a timeline in the contract is keeping all parties involved on the same page regarding the work timeline.
 The more detailed you are in this section, the better.
 For example, if you plan to complete a certain amount of work over a week, it helps to spell out what work the client can expect to have done each day during that week.

 Cancellation Terms

-Having terms of cancellation in a contract is a must.
+Having cancellation terms in a contract is a must.
 Every pest control provider hopes that they will have no issues providing their services to clients, but their chances are slim to none if they partake in enough jobs.
 Eventually, a situation will arise where you will need to cancel the provision of services to a client for one or more reasons.

 Having specific terms of cancellation you can point to in the contract makes it considerably easier to carry out these cancellations.
 When coming up with this section of the contract, defining these terms is something you will have to work out on your own.
 One of the most important things to include in this section is a cancellation fee.